Monday, November 30, 2020

 Please send them to me at: zarykfamily@twc.com

-The above pic is our old elementary school back when it had only two floors, not three like we all remember.
+The above pic is our old elementary school back when it had only TWO floors, not three like we all remember.
 This super rare image was taken sometime before 1919...over 100 hundred years ago!!!
 It was taken just before the third floor was added.

 Does anyone remember how cool our school looked at night when all of the classrooms were lit up?
 I remember going to open houses at night and walking there with my mom from W. 42nd Street.
 The school looked magnificent!